brevzin/cpp_proposals/118x_spaceship/spaceship-is-compare.md

 # Revision History

+[@P1186R0] was approved by both EWG and LEWG.
+Under Core review, the issue of [unintentional comparison category strengthening](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1186r0.html#unintentional-comparison-category-strengthening) was brought up as a reason to strongly oppose the design.

-[@P1186R1] was presented in EWG in Kona.
+[@P1186R1] proposed a new design to solve the issues from R0 and was presented to EWG in Kona.
 It was approved with a modification that synthesis of `weak_ordering` is only done by using both `==` and `<`.
 The previous versions of this proposal would try to fall-back to invoking `<` twice.

-[@P1186R0] was approved by both EWG and LEWG.
-Under Core review, the issue of [unintentional comparison category strengthening](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1186r0.html#unintentional-comparison-category-strengthening) was brought up as a reason to strongly oppose the design.
-As a result, this revision proposes a different way to solve the issues presented in R0.
+This paper instead of considering well-formedness of expressions or validity of expressions instead uses the notion of "shallowly well-formed" as described in [@D1630R0] and is based on a new term usable function.
+Some examples have changed meaning as a result.

 The library portion of R0 was moved into [@P1188R0].
 This paper is _solely_ a proposal for language change.